Safeguard Yourself from Ticks, Lyme, and other Tick-borne Diseases

 Lyme disease is the most common zoonotic (transmitted from animal to human) disease in America.
-It’s caused by the bacterium Borrelia burgdorderi, which is carried by the black-legged deer tick that's common in New Jersey and surrounding areas.
+It's caused by the bacterium Borrelia burgdorferi, which is carried by the black-legged deer tick that's common in New Jersey and surrounding areas.

 People often encounter deer ticks after spending time in heavily wooded areas, but you don't need to be a hiker to be bitten by one.
-Those with pets should be aware that a cat or dog can easily bring a tick into the house.
+Those with pets should know that a cat or dog can easily bring a tick into the house.
 This means you should be on alert even if you don't spend much time outdoors.